ni/semi-test-library-dotnet/docs/UserGuide/DataAbstraction.md

 var siteData2 = new SiteData<long>(new long[] { 4, -5, 6 });

 result = siteData1.Add(siteData2);
-// The above operation will throw an exception of SemiconductorTestExeption  following with
+// The above operation will throw an exception of SemiconductorTestExeption following with message
-//message For Add operation, the inner data type of the first operand (System.Double) and that of the  second operand (System.Int64)  must match.
+// For Add operation, the inner data type of the first operand (System.Double) and that of the second operand (System.Int64) must match.
 ```
 ### Unary Operators